puvanans/365-DS-Competition/README.md

 This repository contains the entirety of analysis, but only the relevant files will be hyperlinked to portfolio and other places.

-At the moment, I will not be writing documentation for the entire code base to save time.
-However, going forward I will be documenting as I analyze.
+This README will not explain the entire code base to save time.
+However, most of the individual files have markdown documenting my reasoning.
+And in future projects I will be documenting as I analyze.

 For any further questions, please reach out to me.
 My bio contains my Linkedin.